← Back to Blog

 The L-series (L1 through L6) determines the flute length of the drill point.
 Longer flutes penetrate thicker material:

-Important: Always match the L-series to the thickest material the screw must penetrate.
+Important: Match the L-series to the thickest material the screw must penetrate.
 Under-specifying leads to incomplete drilling; over-specifying wastes material and reduces assembly speed.

 Regional Market Preferences